Alexandrov spaces with maximal number of extremal points: Preliminary statements

-\parit{Proof} It follows from Claim~\ref{cl:af.grad} that differential of every affine (1-affine) function is uniquely defined by its gradient and hence every affine (1-affine) function $f:B_r(p)\to\R$ is defined by $f(p)$ and $\nabla_pf$.
+\parit{Proof.} It follows from Lemma~\ref{cl:af.grad} that the differential of every affine (1 quasi-affine) function is uniquely detemined by its gradient and hence every affine (1 quasi-affine) function $f:B_r(p)\to\R$ is determined by $f(p)$ and $\nabla_pf$.
 Now the proof is straightforward. \qeds